Simple Summary: Tracking Your Leadership Success

 Instead of saying "I finished project X," your record should say, "I removed three specific problems that let the team finish project X two weeks early."
 You are recording the help you gave, not the work the team did.

-• If a loss would have happened if you weren't there, your presence is a clear gain.
+- If a loss would have happened if you weren’t there, your presence is a measurable gain.

-How often should I update my file if I already have too many meetings?
+How often should I update my brag file?

 This isn’t a daily diary; it’s just proof tracking.
 You only need to write down the moments where you made a big difference.